-1. The instructor was prepared for or the class session.
+The instructor was prepared for the class session.

 YES NO PARTIALLY

 Comments:

 2. The instructor described the le arning outcomes to students at the e start of the class session.

 YES NO PARTIALLY

 Comments:

 3. The instructor successfully inte eracted with students.

 YES NO PARTIALLY

 Comments:

-4. The instructor facilitated stude ent-to-student interaction to achiev e instructional objectives.
+The instructor facilitated student-to-student interaction to achieve instructional objectives.

 YES NO PARTIALLY

 Comments:

-5. The instructor employed meth ods to facilitate active learning.
+5. The instructor employed methods to facilitate active learning.

 YES NO PARTIALLY

 Comments:

-The instructor employed meth evaluating, creating). ods to develop students' high order cognitive skills (e.g. analyzing,
+The instructor employed methods to develop students' high order cognitive skills (e.g. analyzing, evaluating, creating).

 YES NO PARTIALLY

 Comments:

-7. The instructor employed meth ods to target a variety of student le arning styles.
+7. The instructor employed methods to target a variety of student learning styles.

 YES NO PARTIALLY

 Comments:

-The instructor effectively used achieve instructional objective support materials (e.g., technology s. , media, handouts, etc.) to
+The instructor effectively used support materials (e.g., technology, media, handouts, etc.) to achieve instructional objectives.

 YES NO PARTIALLY

 Comments:

 9. The stated learning outcomes were achieved.

 YES NO PARTIALLY

 Comments:

-previous and to upcoming lear rning outcomes for the class sessior rning outcomes, and communicated rd, on the chalkboard, in the syllabu to students, both verbally and in
+10. The instructor summarized learning outcomes for the class session, explained how they connect to previous and to upcoming learning outcomes, and communicated to students, both verbally and in writing (e.g. through Blackboard, on the chalkboard, in the syllabus), the assignments due for the next class session(s).

 YES NO PARTIALLY

 Comments: